ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 The block difficulty threshold is adjusted by scaling the mean target difficulty by the median timespan.

+On testnet, if a long time has elapsed since the previous block, the difficulty adjustment is modified to allow minimum-difficulty blocks.

 #### Mean target difficulty
 [mean-target-difficulty]: #mean-target-difficulty

-The mean target difficulty is the arithmetic mean of the difficulty thresholds of the 17 most recent blocks in the relevant chain.
+The mean target difficulty is the arithmetic mean of the difficulty thresholds of the `PoWAveragingWindow` (17) most recent blocks in the relevant chain.

 Zcash uses block difficulty thresholds in its difficulty adjustment calculations.
 (Block hashes are not used for difficulty adjustment.)

 TODO:
-  - check if zcashd truncates the MeanTarget before dividing by AveragingWindowTimespan, (as well as after the division)
+  - check if zcashd truncates the MeanTarget before dividing by AveragingWindowTimespan (as well as after the division), and
   - open a ticket to update the Zcash spec

 #### Median timespan